Dídac Lee: Dídac Lee and FC Barcelona

 Lee is a former board member of FC Barcelona, he served on the board for 10 years from 2010 to 2020.
 Since 2018, he was head of Digital, an internationally recognized reference in its field, with 370 million followers in social media and more than 100M Euros in turnover.
-Among Lee's achievements at FCB, one of the biggest is the leading of the digitalization of the club; his legacy is applauded by many.
+Among Lee's achievements at FCB, one of the biggest is the leading of the digitalization of the club.

-Over the years, Didac has been nationally and internationally recognized by the press as one of the most knowledgeable expert in the Digital Sports sector.
+Over the years, Lee has been cited by the press as an expert in the digital sports sector.
 During his time at FCB, he was the official spokesman of the FC Barcelona Digital Area.

 Dídac is often invited as Guest Speaker at Sport Conferences and Events globally, some of the recent ones are: